NGO physical and sexual abuse insurance: inter-jurisdictional working group (IJWG)

 - Finity Consulting (Finity) has been engaged to support the work of the IJWG.
 Finity has extensive experience in insurance and related sectors, and in identifying insurance-like solutions.

 - A brief overview of Finity’s proposed project plan and approach to consultations can be found here.
+(NB.
+Phase 2 timeframes noted in the slide deck have been moved back by approximately 3 weeks).

 - Phase 1 : identify potential solutions and recommend a preferred option (completed in August 2022)